 In seven major economies, the growth in income of the average young couple and families in their 20s has lagged dramatically behind national averages over the past three decades.

 In Spain, they're referred to as the mileurista (for their paltry €1,000 per month salaries).
-And in France, they’ve been labelled the “precarious generation”.
+And in France, they’ve been labeled the “precarious generation”.

 Born between 1995 and 2010, Gen Z is what’s next.
 So-called ‘digital natives’, Z has never known a world without the Internet.

-Like the Silent Generation, economic tumult has made Gen Z financially conservative, prioritising saving money for the future ahead of spending time with family and friends.
+Like the Silent Generation, economic tumult has made Gen Z financially conservative, prioritizing saving money for the future ahead of spending time with family and friends.

 For these fickle consumers, negative collections' experience can quickly lead to a lost customer.
 But Gen Z also requires - and wants - guidance: 69% feel that figuring out how to start planning for their financial future is too confusing.